cburgmer/json-path-comparison/comparison/results/array_index_slice_no_start_no_end.md

-## Array index step no start no end
+## Array index slice no start no end

 ### Setup
 Selector: `$[:]`